APNewsBreak: Sunday night games an hour earlier in 2019

 Major League Baseball has been more cognizant of player health issues in recent years.
 As part of the collective bargaining agreement that started in 2017, baseball scheduled earlier start times for many weekday games on getaway days beginning last season.

 MLB also is nearing an announcement on broadcast coverage for its first games in Britain, between the champion Red Sox and the Yankees on June 29 and 30.
-Fox is likely to televise the Saturday game and ESPN the Sunday game, the person said.
+Fox is likely to televise the Saturday game and ESPN the Sunday game, a person familiar with the decision told The Associated Press, speaking on condition of anonymity Sunday because the announcement had not yet been made.